liqd/adhocracy3/docs/source/JS_Guidelines.rst

    (there might be more options) (also applies to lists and function parameters)
+   [i'm willing to settle for a compromise with what our IDEs are capable of indenting automatically.  ~~mf]
 -  named/anonyoumus functions

    -  There are three ways of defining a function